ThierryCoul/ThierryCoul/README.md

 - 👋 Hi, I’m @ThierryCoul
-- 👀 I’m interested in data science and scpecifically in econometrics
+- 👀 I’m interested in data science and econometrics
 - 📫 You can reach at yerema.coul@gmail.com

 <!---